-I miss Nilla Wafers.reason: because Nilla Wafers are awesome, and nobody makes a gluten-free version of them (duh)}.
-Which made this copycat recipe for gluten free Nilla wafers very, very … more
+I miss Nilla Wafers.
+When I first shared this recipe, nobody made a gluten free version.
+That made this copycat recipe for gluten free Nilla wafers very, very important.

-How could I not miss Nilla Wafers?
-I miss everything about them.
-Oh, Nilla, you temptress.
 Remember the waxy brown stay-fresh pouch inside the box of Nilla Wafers?
-It looks like it’s going to be hard to open, and like maybe you’re gonna have to rip it open and risk its tearing down instead of across, resulting in a cascade of cookie crumbs all over your shirt and, at times, down your shirt.
-But no. It opens so nice and easy.
-And still keeps the Nilla Wafers fresh inside.
-How does it do that?
-Well, this copycat recipe for gluten free Nilla wafers bakes up so nice and crunchy-soft, you’ll wonder if you went & cheated on that gluten-free diet of yours.
+It looks like it’s going to be hard to open, and like maybe you’re gonna have to rip it open and risk its tearing down instead of across, resulting in a cascade of cookie crumbs all over.